Special pricing 2017 (USA customers only) $1499usd free shipping

 - Analog Output interface: single-ended, balanced.

 Modern and popular delta-sigma type DAC differs from R2R within one clock analog value can recover a sampling point, and the delta-sigma is used to represent an analog signal after passing through oversampling and high-speed digital switching 0 and 1.
 In comparison, the conversion structure of R2R is most direct and pure, but delta-sigma is essentially a digital chip, high-speed digital signals 0 and 1 switch to the low-pass filter to process the analog signal and this process is prone to various problems, produce digital sound (digititus) and also in the super-sampling process will inevitably cause some ringing and distortion.
 But DAC R2R structure requires high-precision resistor network which the cost can be very expensive.
 And the digital delta-sigma DAC chip in comparison is very low cost.
 Patented R2R technology.
 This is the first discrete DAC that has Linear compensation and this allows for ultimate music reproduction accuracy.
-Dual R2R network for PCM, and Dual R2R network for DSD!
+Dual R2R ladder network with advanced architecture for PCM, and Dual Resistor Ladder network with optimized architecture for DSD!

 I/O stages: There is an Op Amp used for input stage and discrete component used for the output stage.
 The discrete output stage is working in pure class A. The output voltage is 2.5 Vrms for single ended output and 5 Vrms for balanced output.
 The single ended is RCA.
 Balanced is XLR.
 They both use the same output stage.
 It’s Bipolar Junction Transistors, direct coupled.
 The big MKP capacitor you can see in output stage are for the power supply, not for signal coupling.
 And the output impedance is 200Ohm.